MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## raw data

-Raw data refers to raw events sent by users to Aria.
+Raw data refers to raw events sent by users to Product Insights.
 See [event properties](#event-properties).

 ## resource